aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 infrastructure patterns they are looking for, in the programming language they want to use.

-CDK Construct Hub automatically indexes all CDK construct libraries published to the various general purpose package managers, so that developers have a single place to search for constructs, regardless of preferred programming language or provisioning engine.
+Construct Hub automatically indexes all CDK construct libraries published to the various general purpose package managers, so that developers have a single place to search for constructs, regardless of preferred programming language or provisioning engine.
 Developers will find constructs published by AWS, partners, and individual developers.
 CDK Constuct Hub also generates unified documentation for the constructs in all supported programming languages.

-CDK Construct Hub is also available as a deploymable CDK construct library, so that enterprises and users with specific needs can host a private instance of the catalog, making interally developed constructs easier for teams to find.
+Construct Hub is also available as a deploymable CDK construct library, so that enterprises and users with specific needs can host a private instance of the catalog, making interally developed constructs easier for teams to find.
-Just like the public instance of CDK Construct Hub scans public repositories for construct libraries, the private CDK Construct Hub instance can be configured to scan private repositories like AWS CodeArtifact, JFrog Artifactory, and others.
+Just like the public instance of Construct Hub scans public repositories for construct libraries, the private Construct Hub instance can be configured to scan private repositories like AWS CodeArtifact, JFrog Artifactory, and others.

 ### Why should I use this feature?

-The CDK Construct Hub is a centralized place that helps discover and share custom-made constructs compatible with the AWS Cloud Development Kit (CDK), CDK for Kubernetes (CDK8s), or CDK for Terraform (CDK-Tf).
+The Construct Hub is a centralized place that helps discover and share custom-made constructs compatible with the AWS Cloud Development Kit (CDK), CDK for Kubernetes (CDK8s), or CDK for Terraform (CDK-Tf).
 It shortens the time it takes to ship cloud applications by allowing developers to discover constructs